 More than 40 years after his death, the legacy of Bon Scott lives on!

 Bon Scott jailbreaking through the brickwork!

-In March 2018, as part of the State government's 'Rockin' the Laneways' funding program, local artists and AC/DC Lane regular mural painter @mike.makatron created a larger-than-life metal, plaster, and concrete sculpture of AC/DC former lead singer Bon Scott.
+In March 2018, as part of the State government's 'Rockin' the Laneways' funding program, local artist and AC/DC Lane regular mural painter @mike.makatron created a larger than life metal, plaster, and concrete sculpture of AC/DC former lead singer Bon Scott.
 The sculpture portrays Bon busting out of the brickwork and pays tribute to both the band and the music industry in general.

 Windows into the soul of AC/DC Lane

 One of the most recognized features in the lane are these heritage windows on what was once a live-music venue called Cherry Bar.
 The windows have traditionally attracted a range of paste-up and sticker artists that showcased their creations in this spot.
 After a long stint in COVID-19 lockdown, the windows were given a new lease on life, completely refreshed with new stickers, featuring a large number of local and international artists including @louijover, @amorkillz, @thestreetarthunters, @thepostman_art, @lionia.artist, @nancywantsart, @v_is_4_vasso, @onskiworld, @girllovesgraffiti, etc. The work was curated by two passionate fans who re-invented the windows as a focal point in the laneway.

 "If there was a wrong note, it didn't matter as long as it was rocking." -Malcolm Young